AlexVOiceover/ServerDB-ZPAO/README.md

 ## Role

-Create microbloggingRole and attach to it microbloggingPolicy There are mentions to microbloggingRole
+Create microbloggingRole and attach to it microbloggingPolicy.

 ## VisualStudio

-Also need a VisualStudio user with the policy microbloggingPolicy attached
+Also need a VisualStudio user with the policy microbloggingPolicy attached.